4 min read

 Your dog’s cycle should not last longer than three weeks, and can sometimes be as short as five days.
-To learn more about the reproductive cycles of female dogs as well as the benefits and precautions of spaying, review Estrus Symptoms After Spaying in Dogs.
+To learn more about the reproductive cycles of female dogs as well as the benefits and precautions of spaying, check out our guide on estrus symptoms after spaying in dogs.

 - Weight gain